ricardomm7/leaflink/docs/sprintC/us029/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* User Story US021 - Add a new entry to the To-Do List.
+* User Story US021 - Add a new toDoEntry to the To-Do List.

-* User Story US022 - Add a new entry in the Agenda.
+* User Story US022 - Add a new toDoEntry in the Agenda.

 ### 1.5 Input and Output Data